johnpuddephatt/kent/src/pages/about-community-led-housing.md

 ---
 layout: page
-title: ' community-led housing'
+title: Community-led housing
 subtitle: A people-powered solution to the housing crisis
 intro: >
   Community led housing offers a people-powered solution to the housing crisis, a way for people and communities to come together and solve their own unique housing challenges.
 It results in high quality, affordable homes, managed or owned by the community however they want.
-icon: 1
+icon: "1"
 image: /assets/images/asset2.jpg
 eleventyNavigation:
   key: About community led housing
 ---

 ## What are the benefits?